janbodnar/Python-Skolenie/money.md

 for representing monetary values:

 1. **Currency and Money Classes**: `py-moneyed` provides `Money` and `Currency` classes, which are more useful for
-   representing instances of money¹.
+   representing instances of money.
 These classes offer a higher level of abstraction than the `Decimal` class,
    making it easier to handle money-related operations.
 3. **Avoids Floating Point Issues**: The `Decimal` class is a better choice than floating point numbers for monetary
    calculations due to precision issues with floats⁴.
 However, `py-moneyed` takes this a step further by providing